coderefinery/github-without-command-line/_episodes/02b-creating-using-desktop.md

 teaching: 20
 exercises: 20
 questions:
-  - Creating and pushing local repositories.
+  - Creating and pushing local repositories
-  - How to record (commit) changes.
+  - How to record (commit) changes
-  - Inspecting changes before they are committed.
+  - Inspecting changes before they are committed
-  - Browsing changes.
+  - Browsing changes
 objectives:
   - ...
 ---